jerdog/high-performing-eng-teams-hugorevealjs/content/30-min/_index.md

 * Incorporate TDD practices by writing tests during design phase

 {{% note %}}
 Many teams continue to bias toward speed rather than robust testing.
-But, as shown here, the number one opportunity we’ve identified for improving performance across all four software delivery metrics is for organizations to enhance their test suites with more robust test coverage.
+But the number one opportunity for improving performance across all four software delivery metrics is to enhance your test suites with more robust test coverage.
 {{% /note %}}

 ---